Children’s Homes In Thailand

 We are looking to expand Lamb by starting a halfway house for the prisoners who are serious about their commitment with God.
 We will house them, feed them and teach them skills to earn a good income.
 They will also be discipled and trained well so they can give back to their society.

 Another story is about a young girl who was an orphan.
 Her uncle looked after her but he drank what little money he had.
-When Miss Gee developed an infection in her eye, he didn’t get her any treatment or medication so she lost the sight in her eye.
+When Gee (not real name) developed an infection in her eye, he didn’t get her any treatment or medication so she lost the sight in her eye.
 She was later taken to one of our Homes and was later sponsored.
 She went to university and got her bachelor.
 She met a wonderful Christian pastor and married him.
 They now have two beautiful girls and they both run a children’s home together making a difference in young lives too.
 You can also be the change and sponsor and change the life of a child.
 Know that you can count in the lives of others.

 A new child has come to our orphanage.
-Somphorn (Not real name) was unwanted.
+Somphorn (not real name) was unwanted.
 He was unwanted at birth because his mother was a teenager, so he was adopted out.
 His new father went to jail and his new mother had children to many different fathers.
 So she decided to send Somphorn to another family, as she couldn’t look after him nor feed him.
 This new family loved him but also started a new family of their own and then didn’t want him.
 Rejection set in upon Somphorn.
 He felt so lonely and unwanted.
 We all decided that Somphorn needed security, love and hope for a future.
 He came to one of Lamb International’s children’s homes.
 After 6 months he has settled in really well.
 He has new brothers and sisters who love him and care for him.
 The staff love him deeply and he has learnt that God has a wonderful future for him.

 Sponsor a child.
 Change a life.